godaddy-wordpress/sake/README.md

 $ npm update skyverge/sake
 ```

+> [!NOTE]
-**Note:** Sake is currently not versioned, but a specific commit may be provided when installing, such as `skyverge/sake#0d5ec6622a6845f695d9e8ed04f4db08bd0e4986`.
+> Sake is currently not versioned, but a specific commit may be provided when installing, such as `skyverge/sake#0d5ec6622a6845f695d9e8ed04f4db08bd0e4986`.

+> [!IMPORTANT]
+> Refer to the [Setting up your environment](https://github.com/godaddy-wordpress/sake/wiki/Plugin-Deployment#setting-up-your-environment) section for the revised prerequisites, notably replacement of now-unused `WC_CONSUMER_KEY` and `WC_CONSUMER_SECRET` variables with new required `WC_USERNAME` and `WC_APPLICATION_PASSWORD` variables.

 ## Running tasks